fbpx ...

 How do you keep banana pudding from getting runny?

-The proper technique is essential so that your pudding stays thick and creamy without getting runny when you add more liquids (sweetened condensed milk and whipped cream).
+The proper technique is very important so that your pudding stays thick and creamy without getting runny when adding more liquids (sweetened condensed milk and whipped cream).

 Do you put eggs in the banana pudding?